-Appendix A of this report includes the PDC Laboratories Inc., summary of the school.
-The summary provides the analytical results, interpretation of the results and recommended actions based on the LCR.
+Appendix A of this report includes the PDC Laboratories Inc., summary and follow up summary of the school.
+The summaries provide the analytical results, interpretation of the results and recommended actions based on the LCR.

-PDC Laboratories, Inc. role which involved: (1) transporting the water samples from the FCS location to their laboratory location, (2) insuring the field data form(s) were signed, accurate and true, (3) conducting the analysis of each water sample that was collected at the school, (4) providing an analytical laboratory report for each sample documented on the school's field data form; and (5) developing a summary report for each school.
+PDC Laboratories, Inc. role which involved: (1) transporting the water samples from the FCS location to their laboratory location, (2) insuring the field data form(s) were signed, accurate and true, (3) conducting the analysis of each water sample that was collected at the school, (4) providing an analytical laboratory report for each sample documented on the school's field data form, and (5) developing a summary report for each school.

-The Summary report includes:
+The Summary reports include: